MDarmussa/authAppDeux/README.md

 - Sequelize ORM / create our database
 - Express (create routes)
 - create views and connecting our ejs templates to the routes
-- create authentican security and tracking cookies
+- create authentican security and tracking cookies (jwt)

 \* ----------------  Setup  ----------- */